yeasy/learning_pickleball/07_drive_en.md

 # How to Drive

 The drive is one of the most common techniques to attack.
-Especially in singless, drive is often the key to win the game.
+Especially in singles, drive is often the key to win the game.

-In the singless, you can use drive to mobilize the opponents, and in the doubles game, you can use drive to attack or transit to the next shot.
+In the singles, you can use drive to mobilize the opponents, and in the doubles game, you can use drive to attack or transit to the next shot.
 A high-quality drive can even score directly.

 ## What is Drive